Welding Defects Guide: Types, Causes and Prevention

 Metallurgical Defects

-Imperfections related to the material properties and structural composition of the weld.
+Imperfections related to the material properties and structural composition of the weld metal.
 These issues often arise due to improper heat treatment, rapid cooling, or variations in the composition of the weld and base metals.
 Metallurgical defects can weaken the weld by creating areas with different hardness, brittleness, or strength, leading to potential failure under stress.
 They may also affect the weld's resistance to corrosion or impact, depending on the environment and the welding process.

 Common Defects Description